ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   -- >>> punWarnings punBindExample4
   -- []

-  -- This really does need a per-variable CanShadow, because the a in -- 'f @_ = \(_ :: a) -> _' could be bound if it was not in scope.
-  -- For now I just hard-code that it does not shadow.
+  -- The punBindExample5 below is a bit inaccurate and would really need a -- per-variable CanShadow, because the a in 'f @_ = \(_ :: a) -> _' could be -- bound if it was not in scope.
+For this example it does not matter so now I -- just hard-code that it does not shadow.

   punBindExample5 :: AST ()
   punBindExample5 =